plmqaz-bot/wholeren/README.md

  working on Service for application writer.
 Get service and findOne. --DONE

- service block services to prevent add application,
+ service block services to prevent add application, -DONE

- test service, and how to modify service and application.
+ test service, and how to modify service and application.  -DONE

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.